Horror movies that actually horrified me

 I like Event Horizon (1997), but overall, I find it disappointingly un-frightening, except for the scene in which a possessed Ensign Justin enters an air lock, locks the inner door & begins the evacuation process, then comes to his senses & begs for help.

 All the while that I watched Deadgirl (2008), I felt unsettled but couldn't figure out why.
 Yeah, the movie is gruesome, but gore & jump-scares rarely work on me, so it wasn't that.
-Hours, later, I figured out the horror of that movie: The young men in the movie don't view women as people.
-It's bad enough that they plan to create another zombie from a women, but (& this is what took me a while to realize) they never, not once, not even when they first find the “deadgirl” & realize she isn't a normal woman, ask “Do you need help?”
+Hours later, I figured out the horror of that movie: The young men in the movie don't view women as people.
+It's bad enough that they plan to create another zombie from a woman, but (& this is what took me a while to realize) they never, not once, not even when they first find the “deadgirl”, ask “Do you need help?”